nomaditect/nomaditect_portfolio/highlighted_projects/Car_Insurance_Analysis/README.md

 ## Tools

-Database: MyWorkbench - Link to SQL folder
+Database:
-Vizualizations: Tableau / seaborn / matplotlib
+Vizualizations: seaborn / matplotlib
 Code: Jupyter Notebook - Link to code folder Visualizations
-For further visualisations check out our Tableau workbook or the presentation we've done below.
+For further visualisations check out our Notebook.

-Tableau
-Presentation

-##Key Take Aways
+## Key Take Aways

-1. Our model can predict a customer accepting or declining the credit card offer with an accuracy of 84%
-2. We suspect the following features to impact the customers decision to accept the most: mailer type credit rating income level reward
+The model was able to predict a claim amount of +/- 9,314.34 USD @ 77.7% prediction rate Personally i have little to no faith in this model, but hey it was fun!

 Thank you for reading!
 If you have any questions, please reach out to us.

-Team 🧙‍♀️